hiiamboris/red-wiki/FAQ.md

 # Why is the header case sensitive?
 That is, you have to use `Red`, not `red`.

 `Red` followed by a block (square brackets) is used by the lexer to find the beginning of a Red script, ignoring everything before it.
 You have the same feature in Rebol.
 But Rebol, being a unique name, reduces the odds you will find it in random text followed square brackets.
 In Red's case, `red` is a common word, so the risk of false positives are higher.
 Capitalizing the first letter is a way to reduce that risk.

+# How do I make it so that compiled GUI programs on Windows don't spawn a parent console on startup?

+compile with `-t Windows`